 Updated: 2 days ago

 It’s a dubious title, but what we all probably thought was the case, has been confirmed in recently published Ministry of Justice figures.
 London is the UK’s hotspot for the eviction process, where tenants and borrowers are more likely to be removed from their homes through the full judicial process of claiming repossession.
-We don’t suppose that’s a figure that London particularly wants to be known for, but the data confirms this dubious accolade.
+We don’t suppose that’s a figure that London tenant evictions particularly wants to be known for, but the data confirms this dubious accolade.

 Were you one of the landlords who issued the 21,439 possession claims in the courts in 2018?

+Did you find the county court bailiffs efficient in that they carried out the eviction within 7-10 days of the possession order being made?
 It’s important that we start to help build up a picture of where the court system is working to deliver justice to landlords, and where it isn’t.
 If we put a ticket on the cost, court proceedings by private landlords in 2018 cost an average of £4,341.22.
 Multiply that figure by the 21,439 cases that were issued, and it comes to a staggering cost to the landlord community of over £93,000,000.
 For that sort of cost, the private rental sector should be building houses, not waiting for courts to process the paperwork.

 And if any of this type of problem is affecting you now our Business Solution Advisors can guide you through how to save time and money with a few simple fixes to your current approach.
 We offer a free no-obligation review of any possession order to get you on the right track.